The most beautiful terraces by the water in Amsterdam

 tHuis aan de Amstel is a typical hidden gem that only locals know about. tHuis means home and it used to be the director’s residency of the former gas factory in the South of Amsterdam, de Zuidergasfabriek (the Southern gas factory).
 It was built in the early 20th century.
 The terrace is surrounded by a lovely flower garden overlooking the river Amstel.
 It is one of my boyfriend’s favorite spots for lunch as most products are locally produced and the food is home-made.
 I have only been here once for a late night tea, but I plan to come back many more times.
 Address: Korte Ouderkerkerdijk 45 (map).

 As long as I remember, Pacific has been a hotspot in the Westerpark.
 The large sunny terrace by the water is always packed, but as people come and go, you will always be able to find a nice spot.
-My boyfriend and used to go here their signature dish: French fries rendang (or in Dutch: Patatje rendang).
+We used to go here specifically for their signature dish: French fries rendang (or in Dutch: Patatje rendang).
 Rendang is a famous Indonesian some sort of a beef curry very rich in flavor (bit spicy).
 Unfortunately they took it off their new menu so last time we ordered the yummy waffle fries with kimchi and pulled jackfruit instead.
 Could you do me a favor?
 Please keep asking for the french fries rendang until they put it back on the menu.
 Address: Polonceaukade 23 inside Westerpark (map).

 #9 De Waterkant

 This place in the centre is all about Latin-American vibes: the food, the music and the set up.
 Although it is located behind a car parking tower, it has the feel of a caribbean restaurant on the beach.
 De Waterkant is so popular with young locals that it is often hard to find a spot.
 But no worries, you can sit on the quay wall, enjoy your drink and watch the small boats pass by.
-The menu is based on the Suriname kitchen, so roti (I had a yummy chicken roti) and banana burgers are no strangers.
+The menu is based on the Suriname kitchen, so roti (I had a delicious chicken roti) and banana burgers are no strangers.
 Vegetarian, vegan, lactose-free, gluten-free and halal, it is all possible!
 Address: Marnixstraat 246 (map).

 #10 Hanneke’s Boom